lsst-sqre/sqr-011/index.rst

 *LSST the Docs* can be summarized by a stack of technologies: reStructuredText, GitHub, Sphinx, and the *LSST the Docs* continuous delivery service.
-The name *LSST the Docs" is in reference to the highly popular documentation service *Read the Docs*---we explain below why we could not just us that service off the shelf (which is normally our preference).
+The name *LSST the Docs* is in reference to the highly popular documentation service *Read the Docs*---we explain below why we could not just us that service off the shelf (which would have been more aligned with our :ref:`philosophy`).

 ReStructuredText